aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/perf-analysis/index.md

 * The “type” field proves that database would need to perform a full table scan to run the query i.e. would need to consider ALL rows.
 * The “rows” field shows the number of rows to be scanned which is around 3M.

-In this example, you see that the estimation of **rows to be scanned** is very high and you can also notice the absence of key for this.
+In this example, its evident that the estimation of **rows to be scanned** is very high and there are no keys present in this query.

 *To learn more about EXPLAIN plan outputs you can refer to [link](https://dev.mysql.com/doc/refman/5.7/en/explain-output.html)*.*